The Way of the Dragon: Box office

 In the United States and Canada, the film received a wide release in August 1974, topping the North American box office charts.
 In New York City alone, the film opened with earnings of more than in its first five days.
 At Chicago's Oriental Theater, the film drew long queues before opening, setting an all-time theater record with 4,000 tickets sold within several hours of its opening.
 The film grossed within two weeks of release at the Oriental Theater.

 At two other Chicago theaters in Black neighbourhoods, the film earned in its opening week.
 At a number of theaters, the film drew loud cheers from Black audiences like a prizefight, particularly during the climactic fight where audiences cheered on Lee as he fought Chuck Norris.
 Within a month of its release, the film earned nearly in the United States.
 The film earned in US distributor rentals during its initial run.
 With later re-releases, the film went on to gross a total box office revenue of in the United States.

-In France, it became the eighth highest-grossing film of 1974 (below Enter the Dragon at #5 and above Fist of Fury at #12), with 4,002,004 ticket sales.
+In France, it became the eighth highest-grossing film of 1974 (below Enter the Dragon at No. 5 and above Fist of Fury at No. 12), with 4,002,004 ticket sales.
 In Spain, the film sold 2,345,259 tickets.
 In Germany, it was the 13th highest-grossing film of 1975, with 1.5 million ticket sales.
 In Japan, the film earned in distribution rentals, becoming the ninth highest-grossing film of 1975.
 In South Korea, the film sold 182,530 tickets in the capital city of Seoul.
 The film was also a commercial success in India when it released there in 1979.
 In one Bombay theater alone, New Excelsior, the film earned an estimated ₹ million in its first eight weeks.

 Against the film's final budget of $130,000, the film initially grossed worldwide, before increasing its gross to and then by 1974.
 It eventually grossed an estimated total of (equivalent to approximately adjusted for inflation), earning times its budget.
 It was the highest-grossing Hong Kong film up until Lee's next film, Enter the Dragon (1973).